-You may be considering applying to medical schools in Texas for a variety of reasons.
+You may be considering applying to medical schools in Texas for various reasons.
 Many Texas medical schools have excellent reputations, tuition is generally lower, and the cost of living in Texas is also lower than in other parts of the country.
 But before you begin the application process, it’s important to note that most Texas medical schools use their own application service called TMDSAS, the Texas Medical and Dental School Application Service.

 This means you need to go through a slightly different service than the standard American Medical College Application Service (AMCAS) used by most other MD schools.
 The application process is much the same, but there are key differences you need to be aware of.